tarantool/ansible-cartridge/examples/getting-started-app/README.md

   vars:
     ...
     cartridge_auth:
       enabled: true

       cookie_max_age: 1000
       cookie_renew_age: 100

       users:
         - username: first-user
           password: first-user-password
           fullname: First Cartridge User
           email: user@cartridge.org
     ...
 ```

 After running playbook go to http://localhost:8181/admin/cluster/dashboard and you will see the authorization form.
-Default user is `admin`, it's password is `cartridge_cluster_cookie` value.
+Default user is `admin`, it's password is `cartridge_cluster_cookie` value (we set `app-default-cookie`).
-You can log in using new user credentials.
+You also can log in using new user credentials.
-Then, go to the `Users` tab and check if user was added.
+Then, go to the **Users** tab and check if user was added.

 To delete user just set `deleted` flag for it: